St. Louis White Collar Crime Attorneys With 50+ years of Combined Experience

 A key to successfully defending against white collar crime charges is to obtain all available facts, and to understand in advance 1) what the government’s evidence is, and 2) how to counter it in court.

 We can conduct a full investigation of your charges, and then we can draw on our knowledge of government evidence and tactics to put together the strongest-possible defense.
 We have successfully handled one of the country’s largest Medicaid/Medicare fraud cases, along with hundreds of other white collar crime cases.
-Additionally, firm partner John P. Rogers is also licensed to practice in Illinois.
-To contact the state and federal crimes defense lawyers of Rogers Sevastianos & Bante, LLP, call 314-354-8484.
+For more information, please contact our firm.